 Other organizations that might be Business-to-Consumer (B2C) or have a shorter sales cycle should analyze their process and consider what customization may be needed.
 Therefore, each organization must carefully evaluate their own sales process to determine how much CRM can be used out-of the-box.

 Most people think of leads as new “hot” opportunities that need immediate follow-up.
 In fact, most CRM systems don’t have a Leads area; they have a single database of contacts and companies.
-Every “hot” lead is entered in and as they cool down, they grow old and mixed in with the thousands of contacts gathered over the years.
+Every “hot” lead is entered in.
+As they cool down, they grow old and mixed in with thousands of contacts gathered over the years.

 That’s why in CRM, the Leads area is designed as a “holding tank” for contacts and companies you don’t know or haven’t qualified yet.
-Like a firewall, it protects your database of Accounts and Contacts from becoming cluttered with the people you don’t know (i.e. the list you brought back from that tradeshow in 2005 and never completed the follow-up on).
+Like a firewall, it protects your database of Accounts and Contacts from becoming cluttered with the people you don’t know.
+For example, the list you brought back from that trade show in 2015 and never completed the follow-up on.

 This is a great feature if you have a large or unlimited market and your strategy is to make a high volume of touches to find those golden opportunities.
-If you are constantly meeting new people and acquiring lists, the Lead record is very simple and it allows you to track Activities, nurture market, and capture the critical qualifying information needed to identify a sales opportunity.
-An individual contact stays in the Leads area until the user initiates a conversion process–that is bringing the contact into your main database.
+If you are constantly meeting new people and acquiring lists, the Lead record is a simple tool.
+It allows you to track Activities, nurture market, and capture the critical qualifying information needed to identify a sales opportunity.
+An individual contact stays in the Leads area until the user initiates a conversion process that brings the person into your main database.

 Why Wouldn’t You Use Leads?

 If your market is small and finite, you are touching and building relationships with the same people over time.
-Especially in a long sales cycle, you may need to track communications with a contact for many years before the organization is ready to buy.
-But you not only want to track communications, you want to identify multiple people at the organization and critical relationships they may have with:
+Especially in long sales cycles, you may need to track communications with a contact for years before the organization is ready to buy.
+You shouldn’t just track communications.
+You’ll also want to identify multiple people at the organization and critical relationships they may have with: